Climate in the Islands of Change

 Last year, EPI students helped locate and collect biometric data on 122 giant tortoises with the Galapagos National Park.
 More than 22,000 seeds were identified in tortoise dung, allowing scientists to better understand what tortoises are eating and how their diets might alter the landscape.
 EPI students are also critical to service projects restoring native flora to the islands, clearing blackberry, guava, and cascarilla from an endemic grove of daisy trees (Scalesia pedunculata), and replanting native species covering more than an acre just last year.
 For over five years, EPI's alumni group, the Mola Mola Eco Club, has led community education programs around nesting green sea turtles at Tortuga Bay.

-Local conservation leaders emerge from our courses empowered and full of ideas to make positive change in the local community.
+Local conservation leaders emerge from our courses empowered and full of ideas to make positive change in their communities.

 Although much of the focus of the Galapagos Island Ecology programs are on sea turtles and giant tortoises, each student group also censuses pieces of the Galapagos Marine Reserve for fish species, tallying more than 4,600 individuals last year, allowing scientists to gain a better picture of species diversity throughout the reserve.

 The incredible species of the Galapagos have faced millennia of intense environmental conditions, from exploding volcanoes to abrupt shifts in oceanic temperatures via El Niño.